PhD (summa cum laude): 2004, Osnabrück University.

-Slobozhanyuk, AP, Kapitanova, PV, Shadrivov, IV, Filonov, DS, Powell, DA, Belov, PA, Lapine, M & Kivshar, YS 2013, 'Light coupling in microwave metamaterials', 2013 7th International Congress on Advanced Electromagnetic Materials in Microwaves and Optics, METAMATERIALS 2013, International Congress on Advanced Electromagnetic Materials in Microwaves and Optics (METAMATERIALS), IEEE, Talence, France, pp. 190-192.View/Download from: UTS OPUS or Publisher's site
+Slobozhanyuk, AP, Kapitanova, PV, Shadrivov, IV, Filonov, DS, Powell, DA, Belov, PA, Lapine, M & Kivshar, YS 2013, 'Light coupling in microwave metamaterials', 2013 7th International Congress on Advanced Electromagnetic Materials in Microwaves and Optics, METAMATERIALS 2013, International Congress on Advanced Electromagnetic Materials in Microwaves and Optics (METAMATERIALS), IEEE, Talence, France, pp. 190-192.View/Download from: Publisher's site

 We report our recent achievements in tuning metamaterials with light.
 We introduce a novel approach to design metamaterials with sign-varying nonlinear response.
 For this purpose, we use split-ring resonators loaded by photodiodes and varactor diodes.
 A non-monotonic frequency shift of the resonance frequency depending on incident microwave power is demonstrated.
 Finally, we show how the nonlinear response of photosensitive metamaterials can be directly controlled by light coupling. © 2013 IEEE.